 - Yukihiro Okada (Professor, Doshisha University)

-- Nami Thea Onishi (Lecturer, Komazawa University)
+- Nami Thea Onishi (Professor, Komazawa University)

 - Shozo Ota (Professor, The University of Tokyo)